ccj5351/ccj5351.github.io/index.md

 - 2017/05/09 : Passed Ph.D. written qualifying exam (Algorithm, Functional Programming Language, and Operating System).
 - 2017/03/12 : One paper was accepted by ICDCS'17.
 - 2016/02/01 : Received Master of Engineering in Electrical Engineering at Stevens.
-- 2015/01/01 : Starting my Ph.D. study in Computer Science at Stevens.
+- 2015/01/01 : Started my Ph.D. study in Computer Science at Stevens.
-- 2013/08/20 : Starting my master study in Electrical Engineering at Stevens.
+- 2013/08/20 : Started my master study in Electrical Engineering at Stevens.

 ## Services
 - Reviewer for the following journals:
   - IEEE Transactions on Image Processing (TIP)
-  - IEEE Transactions on Multimedia
+  - IEEE Transactions on Multimedia (TMM)

 - Reviewer for the following conferences:
   - ACM Multimedia Conference 2020 (ACMMM’20)